-Today I saw an online ad for the National Crime Prevention Council, and I
+Today I saw an online ad for the National Crime Prevention Council, and I questioned how relevant a non-profit organization like this is today.

 In 2008 we get topics like bullying; pathetic wastes of ad space and money.
 This is all common sense stuff, but for our quick reference the National Crime Prevention Council posted tips on this and a wonderful list of other topics.